OleynikAleksandr/antigravity-subagents/README.md

 ```

 **Workflow:**
-1. You ask Antigravity: "Translate README.md to Russian".
+1. You ask the Orchestrator: "Translate README.md to Russian".
-2. Antigravity reads `GEMINI.md` and finds the `translator` agent.
+2. The Orchestrator reads `GEMINI.md` and finds the `translator` agent.
-3. Antigravity executes the Sub-Agent via `codex exec`.
+3. The Orchestrator delegates the task.
-4. The Sub-Agent performs the work.
+4. The Sub-Agent starts with **only the translator instructions**, ensuring a perfect result.

 ## Architecture